IvanHeriver/treexplorer/README.md

 - you can customize the appearance to match the context it is used in
 - you can add listeners for when an item is selected

+You can checkout an example at [https://ivanheriver.github.io/treexplorer/](https://ivanheriver.github.io/treexplorer/), which is the example located in the `example` folder of this repo.

 # How to install

 ## using npm